 Removal of University furniture from student rooms is prohibited.
-No alterations are to be made to the furniture or fixtures provided by the University and no construction or alteration of any type (including, but not limited to lofts) may take place within a room.
+No alterations may be made to the furniture or fixtures provided by the University and no construction or alteration of any type (including, but not limited to lofts) may take place within a room.
 Additional furnishings brought into the room must be freestanding and clear of all existing fixtures, furniture, or walls.
-Rooms designated as super-singles will have two sets of furniture, which must remain in the room.

-Common areas shall include, but not be limited to, hallways, baths, stairwells, elevators, lounges, study rooms, utility and storage rooms, kitchens, grounds and building exteriors.
-No items are to be placed in or attached to any common area without the express written consent of the University, including but not limited to any type of antenna or satellite dish.
 Residents are expected to take every precaution to assure that common areas are not abused or damaged in any way.
-Any individual who causes any damage to the common area or University property shall be responsible for the payment of all costs required to repair such damage, no matter how such damage was caused.
+Any individual who causes any damage to a common area or University property shall be responsible for the payment of all costs required to repair such damage, no matter how such damage was caused.
 In addition, if the individual(s) responsible for the damage cannot be identified using reasonable efforts, then all residents will be held responsible for paying a prorated share of the cost of repairing such damage.
 Items left in common areas will be considered abandoned and may be disposed of.
-The University shall have the right to bill a resident’s student account for such damage or loss, including repair, replacement, cleaning, or other charges from such damage or loss.
-Removal of common-area furnishings or equipment from their assigned location constitutes theft of University property and may be referred to the student conduct office.
+The University shall have the right to bill a resident’s student account for such damage or loss.
+Removal of common area furnishings or equipment from their assigned location constitutes theft of University property and may be referred to the student conduct office.